-- Statement of financial position as at 30 June 2020. - ii.
-Statement of surplus or deficit and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - iii.
+- Statement of financial position as at 30 June 2021. - Statement of surplus and deficit and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - iii.
 Notes including a summary of significant accounting policies. - iv.
-Directors' declaration. - v.
+Directors' declaration - v.
 Declaration by the Chairman in respect of fundraising appeals of the Foundation.